 - Field Type — The type of field for the filter.

 Usually, every search results page looks the same and you can modify it using the Theme Builder in Elementor Pro.
-This is done by creating an Archive template and adding the condition to Include in Search Results, like this:
+Read our tutorial on creating customised search results pages for each search form using Extras’ Search Form widget.

 Skins have certain specific limitations.
 Below we’ll try to explain each one,

 This is the most complete skin, as the whole form is displayed on the page and has all the options available.

 This skin displays a button that open the form overlayed on top of the content to the left or to the right.
 This skin can only show filters that are displayed inline.
 Here is an example of it’s behaviour:

 This skin also adds a button to open the form, only in this case the form opens in a popup that covers the whole screen.
 This skin does not limit what types of filters are included and provides beautiful transition options for animating the popup in and out.

 Frequently Asked Questions